 Got leftovers?
 You don’t need a microwave to heat them up.
-Here are four ways to reheat food in the Instant Pot or electric pressure cooker.
-Not only will they taste better, but it’s healthier too.
+Here are 5 ways to reheat food in the Instant Pot or electric pressure cooker for everything from rice and grains to soups and stews.
+It has a keep warm option to keep foods warm for a longer period too.

 Why Not to Use a Microwave